goeffthomas/ReactandNet/README.md

 # ReactandNet
-VERY basic integration of .NET with React in the same VS solution
+VERY basic integration of .NET with React in the same VS solution with separate projects

 ## Steps to run
 1. Open Command Prompt and navigate to C: